birdydigital/postme-docs/docs/terminology.rst

 Terminology
 ===========

 There is some specialized terminology associated with Postme.
-To get started, you should at least know what we mean by a Postchain editor node, chartered node, cluster and consortium.
+To get started, you should at least know what we mean by a Postchain editor node, chartered node, organization node, peer node, cluster and consortium.

 Editor Node